 Sometimes, your vagina bleeds.
 Of course, you know this, as you bleed during your period.
 But you might also experience spotting between periods or while you’re pregnant.
-And if you’re pregnant, you may have noticed some implantation bleeding when the fertilized egg implanted itself in your uterine lining.
+And if you’re pregnant, you may have noticed some implantation bleeding when the fertilised egg implanted itself in your uterine lining.
 While bleeding during sex might sound alarming, there are many non-serious possible explanations.
 Of course, there are some more serious explanations, too.

 According to one study, around six percent of menstruating women experience non-period-related bleeding during or after sex each year, with higher numbers for postmenopausal women.
-If you notice consistent bleeding during sex, especially if it’s accompanied by pain or other symptoms, head to your doctor to get things checked out.
+If you notice consistent bleeding during sex, especially if it’s accompanied by pain or other symptoms, head to your GP to get things checked out.
 Here are some reasons why you might bleed during sex.

 You scraped your vagina